kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

 `HCLOUD_SSH_KEY` Default empty , This SSH Key will have access to the fresh created server, @see https://docs.hetzner.cloud/#ssh-keys

+`HCLOUD_PUBLIC_IPV4` Default true , Whether the server is created with a public IPv4 address or not, @see https://docs.hetzner.cloud/#primary-ips

+`HCLOUD_PUBLIC_IPV6` Default true , Whether the server is created with a public IPv6 address or not, @see https://docs.hetzner.cloud/#primary-ips

 Node groups must be defined with the `--nodes=<min-servers>:<max-servers>:<instance-type>:<region>:<name>` flag.

 Multiple flags will create multiple node pools.
 For example: